andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 <h4 class="article-subheader">Oslo as Gastronomy</h4>
 * Himkok
+* Nora's breakfast
 * Izakya
 * Bar Lorry
 * Coffee - donut place & Tim Wendelboe
 	* Talormade - Talor Browne https://talormade.no/about

 <h4 class="article-subheader">Oslo as Nature</h4>
-Tucked away at at the head of the Oslofjord, the Norwegian capital sits
+Tucked away at at the head of the Oslofjord, it feels strange to call the capital of a wealthy European nation *sleepy*,

+While not a *technically* a fjord in the geologic sense, the Oslofjord falls under the loosely defined Norwegian .
+In Norway a fjord is a vibe.

+And the vibe in Oslo is *casually modern*

+The next morning I strap on my running boots and hit the Akerselva trail.
+Although I don't feel inclined to at the present moment, it wouldn't be inconceivable to run the entire length in one go as the entire extent of the waterway is 5 miles.
+The mighty Akerselva is the main river running through Oslo
 * Akerselva run
 * Fjord
 * Sauna
+* Island ferry

 <h4 class="article-subheader">Oslo as Lifestyle</h4>
 After walking around Oslo for a couple days I take in a breath of fresh air and